thelastofus3/Weather/README.md

 # Weather App

-## Функционал приложения
+## Application Functionality

-### Работа с пользователями:
+### User Management:
-- Регистрация
+- Registration
-- Авторизация
+- Authorization
 - Logout

-### Работа с локациями:
+### Location Management:
-- Поиск
+- Search
-- Добавление в список
+- Add to list
-- Просмотр списка локаций, для каждой локации отображается название и температура
+- View list of locations, each location displays the name and temperature
-- Просмотр температуры по часам и дням
+- View temperature by hours and days
-- Удаление из списка
+- Remove from list

-## Интерфейс приложения
+## Application Interface

-Для вёрстки используется Bootstrap 5.
+Bootstrap 5 is used for layout.

-### Заголовок
+### Header

-- Для неавторизованных пользователей - логотип и название
+- For unauthorized users - logo and title
-- Для авторизованнх пользователей - логотип, название, поиск, username, logout
+- For authorized users - logo, title, search, username, logout

-### Главная страница
+### Main Page

-- Для неавторизованных пользователей - авторизация и регистрация
+- For unauthorized users - authorization and registration
-- Для авторизованных пользователей - отображение добовленых локаций, поиск локаций , просмотр погоды
+- For authorized users - display of added locations, location search, weather view

-### Страница результатов поиска локаций по названию
+### Location Search Results Page

-Переход на эту страницу осуществляется в результате заполнения поля ввода на главной странице, либо на странице результатов поиска.
+Transition to this page is made as a result of filling in the input field on the main page, or on the search results page.

-- Поле ввода для поиска по названию - такое же, как на главной странице, чтобы не возвращаться туда для каждого нового поиска
+- Input field for searching by name - the same as on the main page, so as not to return there for each new search
-- Список найденных локаций с кнопкой “добавить”. При нажатии на кнопку происходит переход на главную страницу
+- List of found locations with an "add" button.
+Clicking on the button leads to the main page

-## База данных
+## Database

-Используется MySQL.
+MySQL is used.

-### Таблица Users
+### Users Table
 Column Name | Type | Comment
 --- | --- | ---
 ID | Int | Primary key, autoincrement
 Login | Varchar | User login, username or email Password | Varchar | Password is stored encrypted, for example using BCrypt

-### Таблица Locations
+### Locations Table
 Column Name | Type | Comment
 --- | --- | ---
 ID | Int | Location ID, autoincrement, primary key